vagabond-0/postgress-mini-project/README.md

-# PostgreSQL Database Management System
+# Enhancement to Psqlcopy

 This directory contains the source code distribution of the PostgreSQL database management system.

-PostgreSQL is an advanced object-relational database management system that supports an extended subset of the SQL standard, including transactions, foreign keys, subqueries, triggers, user-defined types and functions.
+PostgreSQL is an advanced object-relational database management system that supports an extended subset of the SQL standard, including transactions, foreign keys, subqueries, triggers, user-defined types, and functions.
 This distribution also contains C language bindings.

+## Implemented Features

+We have enhanced the PostgreSQL `COPY` command by implementing the following features:

+- **Parallel COPY**: Multi-threaded data processing for improved performance.
+- **Preview Data Before Copying**: Allows users to preview data before executing the `COPY` operation.
+- **Support for JSON and JSONL**: Enables importing and exporting data in JSON and JSONL formats.
+- **Support for Avro**: Facilitates high-performance data exchange using the Avro format.
+- **Support for Parquet**: Optimized for columnar storage, enabling efficient data retrieval.
+- **Support for ORC File Format**: Adds compatibility with ORC, commonly used in big data processing.

 ## Installation